 Ricoh GR II Sports Photography Score

 candidate for this type of photography.
-If Sports Photography is important for you, we strongly recommend you to consider the Alternative cameras listed at the bottom of this page.
+If Sports Photography is important for you, we recommend you to check the Alternative cameras at the bottom of this page.
 Read our detailed Ricoh GR II Review

 Ricoh GR II Sports Photography Detailed Analysis

 Fast Max shutter speed: 1/4000s

 Ricoh GR II's 1/4000s shutter speed is fast enough to freeze any almost all sports action and is also helpful when you use a fast lens at largest aperture under bright sunlight.
 Good Low Light ISO

 A good high ISO performance is very important in sports photography in order to have a fast shutter speed.
 Wireless Connection